You probably know all about the power of social proof and testimonials by now.

 It has different types of online survey forms that you can customize according to your needs:

-One of the most interesting features to collect video testimonials are Question and Answer series.
+One of the most interesting features of collecting video testimonials is Interactive forms.

 They let you interview your customer step by step with a pre-defined set of text or video questions!

-Once you’ve got video replies using your video testimonial software, you can combine your video question & answer pairs into a single video testimonial.
+Once you’ve got video replies using your video testimonial software, you can combine your video question-and-answer pairs into a single video testimonial.

 Trust’s built-in video editor lets you:

-- add into / outro / other media files;
+- add intro / outro / other media files;

 - trim videos;